Enjoy these

 Pez

-Horror Movies- Just in time for Halloween, these three movies
+Horror Movies- Just in time for Halloween, these three movies will

-comfort in the nearest Pez dispenser.
+nearest Pez dispenser.

 Petey